gjb2048/moodle-theme_essential/README.txt

 New in 2.7.6b
 =============
+- FIX: Issue #205: Has the eye icon used to Enable/Disable an element been reversed in functionality?
-- FIX: main site regions cleanup to prevent issues with blocks
+- FIX: main site regions clean-up to prevent issues with blocks.
-- FIX: huge code rewrite for menu items
+- FIX: huge code rewrite for menu items.
-- FIX: optimized more icons to be loaded from font
+- FIX: optimized more icons to be loaded from font.
-- NEW: New loading gif, reducing size by 500%
+- NEW: New loading gif, reducing size by 500%.
-- NEW: Option to center slideshow text
+- NEW: Issue #194: Option to center slide show text.

 New in 2.7.6a
 =============